pokt-network/pocket-network-protocol/utility/README.md

 A Fisherman colluding with one or more Servicers and is in possession of their keys is able to falsify all aspects of that Servicer's report card.
 Therefore, all of his colluding node partners get A+ report cards and resultantly larger paychecks.

 This is the “big one”.
-It is the primary reason that Fishermen are (at this stage) DAO Approval is required.
+It is the primary reason that Fisherman (at this stage) require DAO Approval.
 It is why off chain data logs, good-citizen reporting and DAO oversight exist.
 It is also the reason that Fishermen require large stake/deposit, as well as increased destaking period and delayed payments (See attached spreadsheet of projected collusion ROI based on such factors as Node Percentage, Risk Rate, etc.)

 The attack is easy to describe, but not easy to perform because a rather large body of work has gone into making sure that it is extremely difficult to perform, a very small payoff, and extremely costly to get caught.